top of page

 Why Alpacas

-Our retreat will include alpacas because they reduce stress, just being around alpacas can be calming.
+Our retreat includes alpacas because they reduce stress, just being around alpacas can be calming.
 Their quiet demeanor and rhythmic movements are known to ease anxiety.
 They’re great for mindful moments simply sitting with them in nature encourages stillness and presence — perfect for glamping and wellness retreats.

 Environment